Mount of Beatitudes - Jesus Most Famous Teaching

 9 “Pray, then, in this way: ‘Our Father who is in heaven,

-We are to acknowledge our personal and intimate relationship with Yahweh.
+We are to acknowledge our parental and intimate relationship with Yahweh.
+The Bible declares that the only right that we have:

 Hallowed be Your name.